-53 The mitigation target(s) and adaptation/resilience goals have to be in line with requirements outlined in Chapter 6 - Target and Goal Setting.
+53 The mitigation target(s) and adaptation/resilience goals have to be in line with requirements outlined in Error!
+Reference source not found.

 - The plan(s) shall assess potential synergies, trade-offs and co-benefits of mitigation and adaptation actions. - The plan(s) should include metrics (or key performance indicators) for tracking the progress and monitoring plans. - The plan(s) should mention the internal and/or external bodies or mechanisms that will coordinate the implementation of the climate action plan as a whole. - Where a stand-alone action plan is made, an indication of how the actions have been incorporated into statutory and sectoral development plans of the local government should be added.